 Save up to pay to get to and from campus.

 Monthly bus pass in a US cities range from about $48-$122 per month according to ValuePenguin.
 If you are enrolled for 9 months, this can set you back from $432-$1,098 to get to campus.
 Even if you paying for gas, a gallon of gas will set you back $2.58 according to AAA on March 20, 2019.
-Whatever your mode of transportation, save some of those summer job wages to pay for these travel costs.
+Whatever your mode of transportation, save some of those summer job wages to pay for college travel costs.

 Save up pay for those “miscellaneous” expenses.